htrajan/ht-drawsteel/Bestiary/Draw Steel Bestiary.md

 ### CRADLES

 The high elves employ magical porcelain structures called cradles that can change their shape and fit into the upturned ruins of their homes.
 Some cradles utilize minor elementals to operate on their own and acclimate to changing environments.
-These structures are commonplace for magic research and archaeology, serving as hardy familiars and sturdy bookcases.
+These structures are commonplace for magic research and archaeology, serving as hardy [[Familiar|familiars]] and sturdy bookcases.

 ### UNSEEN HANDS WILL ILLUMINATE THEIR UNCHANGED MINDS